Georgia–Spain relations

 Georgia–Spain relations are the bilateral and diplomatic relations between these two countries.
 Georgia has an embassy in Madrid.
-Spain has an embassy office in Tbilisi.
+Spain is accredited to Georgia from its embassy in Ankara, Turkey and maintains an embassy office in Tbilisi.
 Georgia and Spain (along with Portugal) have shared the historical name "Iberia" in their territories: Iberia (Spain and Portugal) and the Kingdom of Iberia (Georgia).
+Spain is a member of the European Union, which Georgia applied for in 2022.
+Both nations are members of the Council of Europe and Organization for Security and Co-operation in Europe.

 Diplomatic relations

 Spain maintains diplomatic relations with Georgia since 1992.
 Currently, Spain's relations with Georgia are marked by Spanish membership in the European Union (EU).
-Georgian Crown Prince David Bagration of Mukhrani was born in Madrid on June 24, 1976 and settled in Tbilisi in 2003.
+Georgian Crown Prince David Bagration of Mukhrani was born in Madrid on 24 June 1976 and settled in Tbilisi in 2003.

 Georgia has had a diplomatic representation in Madrid since 2005.
 Both countries have relied on territorial unity respectively and cooperate successfully in different bilateral areas.

 Economic relations

-Economic relations are limited, however, a growing interest of Spanish companies is detected, attracted by a considerable improvement of the climate for foreign investments.
-On 10 and 11 March 2014, Spain and Georgia signed two Memoranda of Understanding (MoU): MoU for Cooperation in the Economic Area and MoU the Tourism Area.

 In 2014, Spanish exports to Georgia amounted to 58.8 million euros (€78.8 M 2013), which represents a decrease of 25.4%, while imports made by Georgia from Spain have reached 81, 43 million euros (€29.32 million in 2013), which represents the largest increase in recent years with 177.7%.